-Proceed with small steps.
+Proceed with small steps when working toward home security.
 Take a lap around your home, see if you can point out any weak points that would give a criminal easy access.
 Can your expensive electronics, furniture, art, or anything else of value be easily seen through the windows?
 Does a window or door look easy to get into?
 If you notice these things, a criminal will notice them too.
 Have a friend or someone you trust try to break into your home.
 This is an easy way to find the existing weak spots.

 Anytime you move to a new home, change your locks.
-You never know who has keys to the old locks, and you don’t want a stranger to be able to easily walk into your locked home.
-At least, I hope you wouldn’t.
+You never know who has keys to the old locks, and you don’t want a stranger to be able to easily walk into your locked home making your home security a moot point.
 Don’t hide your keys outside of your home.
-Thieves know to look under the porch mat, look for the fake rock, plus under and in the flowerpot to find your hidden key.
+Thieves know to look under the porch mat, to look for the fake rock, and to look under and in the flowerpot to find your hidden key.
 If possible, leave your spare key with a trusted neighbor.

-Make sure your street address numbers are clearly visible during the day and at night.
+Make sure your street address numbers are clearly visible during the day, and at night.
 The faster emergency services can find you, the faster they can help you in an emergency.
 Don’t leave tools laying around.
-Criminals can use your tools to break into your house easier, as well as use them as weapons against you.
+Criminals can use your own tools to break into your house faster and easier, as well as use them as weapons against you.

 If you buy an item for your home such as a new T.V., video game console, or other expensive items, don’t just set the empty box out for the trash.
 This tells burglars that you have expensive electronics for them to take.
-Buy a box cutter and spend the time to break down the boxes or packaging, and put it in garbage bags.
+For better home security, buy a box cutter and spend the time breaking down the boxes or packaging, and putting it in garbage bags.
 Electronics are the second most common valuable that burglars go for.
 Not to mention, your garbage men will probably thank you.

-Take anything out of your vehicle that has personal information on it in case of a burglary, or car theft.
+Home security can extend to your car as well.
+Take anything out of your vehicle that has personal information on it in case of a car burglary, or car theft.
 Also, make sure porch lights aren’t easily accessible.
-Tampering with the lights is a criminal tactic.
+Tampering with lights is a criminal tactic.
 They will unscrew, remove, or break the light bulb to be shielded by the darkness.

-Add deterrents as part of your layers (all of which we will get to
+Add deterrents as part of your home security layers:

 • Alarm system